bahrus/xtal-sip/README.md

 Whether using HTML Imports, or simple JavaScript references, or ES6 Modules, there's a pretty good principle that we can assume regarding web components:  *For any web component, it will depend on only one top-level reference*.
 (One small exception to that rule appears to be with components that depend on icon libraries, like paper-icon-button).
 Of course, that reference file itself will likely specify multiple other references recursively following standardized module conventions, which is all fine and good.  \<xtal-sip\> is meant for content-heavy, non reusable web compositions, as opposed to highly reusable web components.

-xtal-sip uses a mapping file to be used to create the look-up between web component tag names and href paths to HTML or JavaScript files.
-Because it is meant to serve as a mapping file for all components, regardless of the contextual path of the component itself, it is best not to use relative paths for the hrefs.
+xtal-sip uses a mapping file to locate the resource (HTML or JavaScript) that needs loading keyed off of the tag name.
 The format of the mapping file ("web_component_ref.json") is as follows:

 ```json
 {